MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-directquery-about.md

 Start diagnosing performance issues in Power BI Desktop, rather than in the Power BI service.
 Performance issues are often based on the performance of the underlying source.
 You can more easily identify and diagnose issues in the more isolated Power BI Desktop environment.

 This approach initially eliminates certain components, such as the Power BI gateway.
 If the performance issues don't occur in Power BI Desktop, you can investigate the specifics of the report in the Power BI service.
-The [performance analyzer](../create-reports/desktop-performance-analyzer.md) is a useful tool for identifying issues throughout this process.
+The [Performance analyzer](../create-reports/desktop-performance-analyzer.md) is a useful tool for identifying issues throughout this process.

 Similarly, first try to isolate any issues to one visual, rather than many visuals on a page.
-If a single visual on a Power BI Desktop page is sluggish, use the [performance analyzer](../create-reports/desktop-performance-analyzer.md) to determine the queries that Power BI Desktop sends to the underlying source.
+If a single visual on a Power BI Desktop page is sluggish, use the **Performance analyzer** to determine the queries that Power BI Desktop sends to the underlying source.

 You can also view traces and diagnostic information that some underlying data sources emit.
-Even if there are no traces from the source, trace files might contain useful details of how the query was executed and how it can be improved. you can use the following process to view the queries Power BI sends and their execution times.
+Even if there are no traces from the source, trace files might contain useful details of how the query was executed and how it can be improved.
+You can use the following process to view the queries Power BI sends and their execution times.

 ### Use SQL Server Profiler to see queries